GliozzoJ/missSNF/README.md

 These options were not tested in the experiments presented in the submitted paper [^1].

 ## References
-[^1]: Jessica Gliozzo, Mauricio A. Soto Gomez, Arturo Bonometti, Alex Patak, Alberto Paccanaro, Elena Casiraghi and Giorgio Valentini. "miss-SNF: a novel multimodal integration approach handling completely missing data sources" Bioinformatics **[Submitted]**
+[^1]: Jessica Gliozzo, Mauricio A. Soto Gomez, Arturo Bonometti, Alex Patak, Elena Casiraghi and Giorgio Valentini.
+"A multimodal patient similarity network integration approach to handle completely missing data sources" npj Digital Medicine **[Submitted]**

 [^2]: Smola, Alexander J., and Risi Kondor.
 "Kernels and regularization on graphs."
 Learning Theory and Kernel Machines: 16th Annual Conference on Learning Theory and 7th Kernel Workshop, COLT/Kernel 2003, Washington, DC, USA, August 24-27, 2003.
 Proceedings.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 2003.